gmcouto/mediaddrr/README.md

 ## Features

-1. Adding NEW Movies into Radarr based on "Title + Year" query (as autobrr webhook)
+1. Adding NEW Movies into Radarr based on "Title + Year" query (as autobrr webhook), and some basic TMDB filters (Avg.
+Vote, Popularity, etc).
 2. Pre-processed RSS feeds with pattern-based text transformation (so trackers RSS feeds match YOUR desired patterns)
 3. A pattern-based text transformation UI and API (so you can test it before usage)